DuyenHuynh/restaurant_tips/README.md

 ## 2. Source
-Link of data: https://raw.githubusercontent.com/RusAbk/sca_datasets/main/tips.csv There are total 8 columns with the data type like below:
+Link of data: https://raw.githubusercontent.com/RusAbk/sca_datasets/main/tips.csv

+There are total 8 columns with the data type like below:

 <img src="https://github.com/DuyenHuynh/restaurant_tips/blob/main/restaurant_data_info.png" width="200" style="display: block; margin: 50px auto;">

+We can see information about:

+the day it occurred
+if it was at lunch or dinner
+the total bill
+the sex of the person
+if they were a smoker or not
+the size of the party

+## 3. Goals:
+Let's figure out the difference between smokers and non-smokers in terms of their behavior and purchasing habits in public catering establishments.